CiscoDevNet/terraform-provider-fmc/docs/resources/radius_server_group.md

 Required:

 - `hostname` (String) IP Address or hostname of the RADIUS server.
-- `key` (String, Sensitive) Shared secret key for the RADIUS server.
+- `key` (String, Sensitive) Shared secret that is used for data encryption.

 Optional: